It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 And you know, we hear the word Compton, and you know what comes to mind.

-We think of a very uh rough area.
+We think of a very rough area.

 Well, it is, and that's my lost sheep area.

-I'm not expecting too many votes to come from that particular part of my district, but uh Long Beach is very healthy, and so is Carson, but that is my lost sheep.
+I'm not expecting too many votes to come from that particular part of my district, but Long Beach is very healthy, and so is Carson.

 My personal story embodies American exceptionalism.

-So the message that I have for that particular part of my district, I believe will resonate because what they need is a steadfast leader that will be honest with them about what it takes to build a prosperous environment for themselves and for their children in a free country.
+So the message that I have for that particular part of my district, I believe, will resonate because what they need is a steadfast leader that will be honest with them about what it takes to build a prosperous environment for themselves and for their children in a free country.

 I live the lie of the left.